 Should the course you choose to study at Robert Gordon University require an ATAS certificate, we will notify you.

-Compulsory PgCert Research Methods Course
+Compulsory PgCert Research Development Course

 Part-time study is available and will take on average 5 years to complete.
 It is recommended a part-time student should dedicated a minimum of 18 hours a week of study.
 The minimum period of part-time registration is 21 months for MSc or MRes and 42 months for PhD.